bryanjonker-illinois/backstop-site-comparison/README.md

 ## Steps

-1. Clone the repository to your local machine and run "npm install" to install everything.
+1. Clone the repository to your local machine and run "npm install" in a command-line prompt to install everything.
 2. Update the "pages/urls.json" to reflect your information.
 Things you can change:
     * The "testname" (currently "Toolkit Information").
 This can be anything and is the title of your project.
-Make sure you include the final "/".
     * The "dev" (currently "https://cdn.toolkit.illinois.edu/2.8/").
 This is your development URL.
 If you don't have a development site, you can use your production site.
+Make sure you include the final "/".
     * The "prod" (currently "https://cdn.toolkit.illinois.edu/2.7/").
 This is your production URL.
-Make sure you include the final "/".
+Again, make sure you include the final "/".
     * The individual items inside "urls".
 Note that the last one cannot have a comma at the end and needs the "last" value set to true.
-3. Run "npm run backstop_create_prod_screenshots".
+3. Run "npm run backstop_create_prod_screenshots" in a command-line prompt or through your IDE.
 This is generating the initial reference screenshots from your production site.
 4. If you are using a single site, make changes to this site.
-5. Run "npm run backstop_test".
+5. Run "npm run backstop_test" in a command-line prompt or through your IDE.
 This will generate a comparison report between the two sites.

+## If you have problems

+Make sure your "pages/urls.json" file is proper JSON.
+You can use an online validator like https://jsonlint.com/ or use an IDE like Visual Studio to validate your JSON.

+If files are not generated, make sure you aren't adding a double slash (like adding "/" at the end of the "prod" or "dev" and "/" at the beginning of the "url" field.

 ## Advanced Options